tasmota/docs/docs/devices/OBI-WiFi-Socket-IP44.md

 ### Overview
 This WiFi socket is a cheap outdoor alternative to the popular low-cost indoor WiFi socket ["Wifi Stecker Schuko Weiß"](https://www.obi.de/hausfunksteuerung/wifi-stecker-schuko-weiss/p/4077806) from the German Diy-warehouse OBI.
-It is equipped with a ESP-WROOM-02 module.
+It is equipped with an ESP-WROOM-02 module.
 Sadly, there is no programming pin header and it can be kind of tricky to get the module into programming state (see below).
 You'll need some soldering skills to attach the programming wires.
 ![137535_2](https://user-images.githubusercontent.com/33325587/50388246-94dea080-0710-11e9-945a-8dbb2e78d74e.jpg)

 ### Where to buy